reijjo/todo-with-everything/GITHUBACTIONS.md

 fi
 ```

+- `chmod +x .git/hooks/pre-push` to make it executable
   This makes sure that you can't push directly in the main branch.

 - Also create `pre-commit` file in the `.git/hooks` folder in the root of your repository: